Engin-Boot/capture-behavior-of-a-visit-counter-Tanvi-Kale/needs-director.md

    When:The sensor senses the patient entry assuming separate sensor for patients

-   Then:The count of patients be recorded in the system
+   Then:Record the count of patients in the system

 Scenario: Compute parking slots to reserve for visiting specialists